ombulabs/blog/_posts/2019-02-27-stripe-connect-part-1.md

 ### Bonus

-Stripe offers your connected accounts to have access to a [dashboard](https://stripe.com/docs/connect/express-dashboard) where they can see their balance and some of the information they entered during the setup.
-You can include a link to it so your users can access there.
+Stripe allows your connected accounts to have access to a [dashboard](https://stripe.com/docs/connect/express-dashboard) where they can see their balance and some of the information they entered during setup.
+You can include a link to it so your users can access it.

 ```ruby
 # app/views/users/settings.html.erb